Starage Logo

 Combination Weapons

-Qualta Blades: Traditional weapon of the Luxan warriors, it has two forms: a heavy sword or a blaster rifle.
+Qualta Blades: The traditional weapon of Luxan warriors, a Qualta blade has two forms: a heavy sword or a blaster rifle.
 Requires 1 full action to convert from one form to another.
 Melee weapon does 1d8 slashing damage, has an error range of 1 and a threat range of 18-20.
 The energy rifle deals 3d8 damage and explodes on target, dealing an additional 1d8 to everything in 5 feet.
 It has an error range of 1 and a threat range of 19-20.
 It might also stun the target with a failed Fortitude save DC 12 for the direct target, and 10 to those in the area.
 A fully charged Qualta blade has 200 shots and recharges 50 shots per arn in sword form.
 Range: 10 feet as a sword, 30 feet as a rifle.
 Cost: 800 currency pledges for Luxans; other species 2 to 3 times as much.

 Tavlek Gauntlets: These gauntlets inject a powerful stimulant into the wearer, granting them a +4 chemical bonus to saves versus poison.
-The wearer’s speed also increases by 25%.
-As a full round action, the wearer can activate the gauntlet’s force field, which grants half cover.
+The wearer's speed also increases by 25%.
+As a full round action, the wearer can activate the gauntlet's force field, which grants half cover.
 The weapon cannot fire and support a force field at the same time.
 When used as an energy blaster, the gauntlet deals 3d6 damage with an error range of 1-2 and a threat range of 20.
 Used as a brawling weapon, the gauntlet deals 1d6 damage with an error range of 1 and a threat range of 20.
 A Tavlek wearing a gauntlet does 1d6 damage more than normal with brawling and blaster attacks.
 Range: 5 feet hand to hand, 30 feet for energy blasts.
 Those who use the gauntlet must make a Fortitude save DC 5 to avoid addiction.
 Each consecutive use raises the DC by 5.
 When an addict is deprived of the drug for more than 1 hour, withdrawal begins.
-The target must make a Will save DC 25 or suffer a –10 to all rolls.
+The target must make a Will save DC 25 or suffer a -10 to all rolls.
 The save must be made every day; penalties are not cumulative.
 After 1 week, the DC is reduced by 5 for every other day until the character has fully purged the drug from their system.
 Tavleks take longer to recover; the DC reduction occurs every 3 days instead of every other day.
 Enhanced drug packs are made for Tavlek physiology only and will poison other species.
-Drug pack lasts for 1 week or 200 rounds of combat in which the Gauntlet is worn.
+Drug pack lasts for 1 week or 200 rounds of combat in which the gauntlet is worn.
 Cost: 500 for the Gauntlet, 50 for each drug pack, 75 for enhanced drug packs.
 Non-Tavleks must pay double or even triple.

 Miscellaneous Gear

-Control Collars: Used by the Nebari.
-These collars deal 2d4 subdual damage per round when activated (chemical or energy damage).
+Control Collars: Used by the Nebari, these collars deal 2d4 subdual damage per round when activated (chemical or energy damage).
 The target is considered stunned after the attack; they remain stunned for a number of rounds equal to the number of consecutive rounds they just received damage from the control collar.
 The target must succeed at a Will save (DC 10 + 1 for each day the control collar has been used on them) in order to attack their captors.
 Often activated by controls placed on the forehead.
 Cost: 400 currency pledges on the black market, though Nebari Establishment members may get them for free.

-Hoversleds: Hynerian royalty uses them but so do middle class Hynerians.
+Hoversleds: Hynerian royalty use them but so do middle class Hynerians.
 Most cannot carry much weight.
 More expensive models can carry 300 pounds in addition to the rider.
 Cost: 700 to 1400 currency pledges, depending on the model.